 This trip operates with two guides so we can offer easier and harder walk options along the way.
 For more detailed information including daily walk distances and times please download our Fact Sheet below.

 Rainforest retreat, family-run motel and tropical resort.

-Two guides, all transport from Cairns, 7 nights accommodation, 7 breakfasts, 4 lunches, 5 dinners, guided Kuku-Yalanji Aboriginal walk, ferry across the Daintree River, crocodile spotting river trip, boat trip to Hinchinbrook Island, National Park fees, insulated lunch bag, maps & map case, info pack, memento DVD containing photos of your trip.
+Two guides, all transport from Cairns, 7 nights accommodation, 7 breakfasts, 4 lunches, 5 dinners, guided Kuku-Yalanji Aboriginal walk, ferry across the Daintree River, crocodile spotting river trip, boat trip to Dunl Island, National Park fees, insulated lunch bag, maps & map case & info pack.

 Alcohol, meals not listed in itinerary, drinks with meals (except tea/coffee and juice with breakfast).